Vectorized/gasback/README.md

    The base fees collected in a block will only be accrued into the `baseFeeVault` at the end of a block.
    Try not to empty ETH from the `RECIPIENT` when you are actually taking out ETH from it.

-4. For better developer quality of life, deploy the `gasbackBeacon` and use the system address to set the EOA `RECIPIENT`.
+4. For better discoverabiity (for the devX), deploy the `gasbackBeacon` and use the system address to set the EOA `RECIPIENT`.
+   The exact CREATE2 instructions are in [`./deployments.md`](./deployments.md).